FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Introduction

-\emph{Drop-in deployability.} \textsc{Fed-FSTQ} is a drop-in module for standard federated PEFT pipelines (e.g., FedAvg+LoRA)~\cite{mcm2017fedavg,hu2022lora}.
-It requires no change to server-side aggregation and remains compatible with practical deployment constraints, including secure aggregation and differential privacy~\cite{bonawitz2017secureagg,abadi2016dpsgd}.
+\emph{Why parameter-centric compression is insufficient.} A standard remedy is to compress updates using quantization, sparsification, periodic averaging, or error-feedback~\cite{alistarh2017qsgd,lin2018dgc,reisizadeh2020fedpaq,karimireddy2019errorfeedback}.
+These methods are effective at reducing payload size, but they are largely parameter-centric: coordinates are selected or quantized using uniform, stochastic, magnitude-based, or low-rank rules.
+Such policies do not explicitly model token-level semantic sensitivity.
+This matters for LLM adaptation because correctness can depend on rare but decisive tokens, such as clinical negations, domain entities, code delimiters, or multilingual morphology.
+Attention-driven token reduction methods such as DynamicViT or ToMe provide useful adaptive-computation heuristics~\cite{rao2021dynamicvit,bolya2022tome}, but directly applying them to text can be unreliable because low-attention tokens are not necessarily semantically redundant.

+\emph{Our approach: Fisher-guided communication control.} We propose Fed-FSTQ (\underline{F}isher-\underline{S}pectrum-aware \underline{T}oken \underline{Q}uantization), a communication-control primitive for federated LLM fine-tuning.
+Instead of treating all transmitted coordinates as equally valuable, Fed-FSTQ uses a lightweight token-level Fisher proxy to estimate which token evidence is most consequential for the local loss geometry.
+It then couples token-guided sparsification with mixed-precision adapter-update quantization, assigning higher precision to token-conditioned update directions that carry larger Fisher-weighted sensitivity and pruning or coarsely quantizing low-sensitivity components.
+This converts semantic sensitivity into a systems control signal: scarce uplink bits are spent on the evidence most likely to preserve downstream quality under Non-IID heterogeneity.

+\emph{Drop-in deployability and privacy-aware scope.} Fed-FSTQ is designed as a drop-in module for standard federated PEFT pipelines such as FedAvg+LoRA~\cite{mcm2017fedavg,hu2022lora}.
+The server aggregation rule remains unchanged: clients transmit compressed sparse adapter updates, and the server dequantizes and aggregates them using FedAvg-compatible weighted averaging.
+For privacy-sensitive deployments, Fed-FSTQ should be integrated with secure aggregation or differential privacy under fixed-shape or metadata-protected packing; raw sparse supports, bit-width tags, and Fisher-derived masks should not be exposed directly.
+Thus, Fed-FSTQ is a communication-control mechanism rather than a standalone privacy guarantee.

-\emph{Results and contributions.} We evaluate \textsc{Fed-FSTQ} on multilingual QA (Fed-Aya) and medical QA (Fed-Med)~\cite{jin2019pubmedqa,jin2020medqa} using a virtual edge testbed that emulates heterogeneous 4G/LTE uplinks. \textsc{Fed-FSTQ} reduces cumulative uplink traffic to reach a fixed quality threshold by 46$\times$ relative to Fed-LoRA and improves straggler-limited time-to-accuracy by 52\%.
-On NVIDIA Jetson edge devices, Fisher-derived masks can also be reused to accelerate inference, yielding a 1.55$\times$ speedup.
+\emph{Results and contributions.} We evaluate Fed-FSTQ on multilingual QA (Fed-Aya) and medical QA (Fed-Med)~\cite{jin2019pubmedqa,jin2020medqa} using a virtual edge testbed that combines measured Jetson computation with emulated heterogeneous LTE uplinks.
+Fed-FSTQ reduces cumulative uplink traffic required to reach a fixed quality threshold by \textbf{46$\times$} relative to Fed-LoRA and improves straggler-limited wall-clock time-to-accuracy by \textbf{52\%}.
+Under the corrected Controlled LTE-20Mbps accounting, it reduces per-round time from 414.60s to 67.29s and reduces per-round energy from 839.20J to 146.28J, corresponding to a \textbf{6.16$\times$} speedup.
+On NVIDIA Jetson-class devices, the learned Fisher-guided masks also enable up to a \textbf{1.55$\times$} inference speedup.